s39674/Image2schematic/README.md

     **SITREP**: some what into it, we do know where there are ICs, as well as used skidl queries.

-4. Using all this data metioned above, and using skidl, we will make a file with skidl syntax descirbing the circut, and then output a schematic.
+4. Using all this data metioned above, and using skidl, we will make a file with skidl syntax describing the circut, and then output a schematic using `skidl_to_schematic` tool.

     **SITREP**: very close to outputing a test schematic using skidl syntax, lots of discussion on his repo.